 In the first part of the “Building a Honeypot to Catch Zero-Day Exploits” series, we downloaded and configured the Dionaea honeypot.
 What makes Dionaea different from other honeypots is its ability to capture exploits.
 We had installed the honeypot in the previous guide, but had not configured it yet.

 In the second part of our guide, we will configure Dionaea to prepare it for capturing exploits.
-I started this series by setting up Dionaea on an Ubuntu 14.04 desktop system, so we'll continue to use Dionaea on Ubuntu but it can run on many Linux distributions.
+I started this series by setting up Dionaea on an Ubuntu 14.04 desktop system, so we will continue to use Dionaea on Ubuntu but it can run on many Linux.

 Step 1: Open the Dionaea configuration file